-Depression associated with poor medication adherence in patients with chronic illnessesMay 10th, 2011 in Medications
+Depression associated with poor medication adherence in patients with chronic illnessesMay 10, 2011 in Medicine & Health / Medications

 People who are depressed are less likely to adhere to medications for their chronic health problems than patients who are not depressed, putting them at increased risk of poor health, according to a new RAND Corporation study.